mikeyaworski/Utility-Discord-Bot/docs/GCE-Instructions.md

     ```
     heroku config:get DATABASE_URL -a miky-utility-discord-bot
     ```
+    Where `miky-utility-discord-bot` is replaced to whatever your Heroku app is named.
 Note that this value is subject to change.
 When/if it changes, you will need to update the environment variable and restart the app.

+    As previously mentioned, these instructions assume you have gone through the [Heroku instructions](./Heroku-Instructions.md) to create a Heroku app with a free PostgreSQL database.
 1. Create a `.env` file with all of the environment variables filled in.
 This means your secrets are written to the instance's disk.
 If this is a security concern for you, then there are alternative ways to define secrets, but are more effort.

+    You can see the structure of the `.env` file [here](../README.md#environment-variables) and instructions on how to gather the environment variables in the [Heroku instructions](./Heroku-Instructions.md).

+    If unfamiliar with the command line, here are instructions to create the `.env` file using vim:

+    1. Create it on your local computer and copy the contents of the file.
+    1. In your SSH session, run `vi .env` (make sure you are inside the `Utility-Discord-Bot` folder).
+    1. Press `i` to enter Insert mode
+    1. Paste.
+This pastes the content of the `.env` file.
+If on Windows WSL, you may need to right click your WSL bar, click Properties and check "Use Ctrl+Shift+C/V as Copy/Paste" first.
+And then use `Ctrl + Shift + V` to paste.
+    1. Type `:x` to save and quit.

+    You can use something like nano instead of vim if you struggle with the instructions above.
 1.
     ```
     npm run start:nohup